-The Department of Psychology is dedicated to supporting cutting-edge research and has a number of purpose-build laboratories, housing many pieces of technical equipment.
+The Department of Psychology is dedicated to supporting cutting-edge research and has a number of purpose-built laboratories, housing many pieces of technical equipment.
 The Department also provides appropriate training for students to access these advanced research methods.
-For virtual tour of the Dept. please click here.

 We have three eye-tracking labs each with a EyeLink 1000 desktop eye-tracker.
 We also have a mobile eye-tracker (Tobii Glasses) to measure eye-gaze behaviour in a range of tasks.

 Includes our Biopac physiological measurement tools, to measure physiological indicators such as heart rate, sweat responses, and electromyography (EMG).

 Our EEG lab housing our state-of-the-art EEG equipment

 Houses our Near infra-red Spectroscopy (NIRS) equipment that measures blood flow and cerebral activity.